Rob Letterman: Career

 Prior to joining DreamWorks Animation, Letterman directed the short film Los Gringos, which was accepted at 2000's Sundance Film Festival.

 In 2002, Vicky Jenson and Eric "Bibo" Bergeron invited him as a screenwriter (then as co-director) in the making of Shark Tale.

 In 2010, Letterman directed the live-action film Gulliver's Travels, starring Jack Black in the lead role.
 He also directed the live-action/CGI film Pokémon Detective Pikachu, based on the Pokémon videogame franchise.
 The film was released on May 10, 2019, grossed $433 million at the box office, and attained the then-highest percentage of positive reviews on Rotten Tomatoes for a film adaptation of a video game.

 In 2020, Netflix announced Letterman as director for an upcoming live-action animated film adaptation of Ubisoft's Beyond Good & Evil video game.
 No further updates have been given for the film since the announcement.

+In 2026, Letterman was announced to direct and write a live-action/animated film adaptation of The Magic School Bus starring Elizabeth Banks as Ms. Frizzle.

 Personal life

-Letterman is in a relationship with Beth Pontrelli and has two children, Jack and Eva.
+Letterman is married to Beth Pontrelli and has two children.